syncfusion-content/uwp-docs/uwp/Scheduler/Key-Features.md

 **Recurrence Appointment**

 You can schedule recurring appointments to repeat daily, weekly, monthly, or yearly.
-You can customize recurring appointment schedules that repeat daily, weekly, monthly, or yearly.
+You can customize recurring appointment schedules that repeat for daily, weekly, monthly, or yearly.

 **Appointment Editor**

-The Appointments Editor is used to create or edit various types of appointments, such as an appointment with a specific time or an All Day appointment without a specific time on your schedule.
-The Appointment Editor can customize several features of an appointment such as applying reminders and adding recurrence to an appointment.
-It's also simple to reschedule the added appointments by editing the Start and End time of appointments.
+Appointments Editor is used to create or edit various types of appointments, such as appointment with a specific time or All Day appointment without a specific time on your schedule.
+Appointment Editor can customize several feature of appointment such as applying reminder and adding recurrence to an appointment.
+It’s also simple to reschedule the added appointments by editing the Start and End time of appointments.

 *Windows*